-I was asked during an interview at South Africa’s biggest mobile Telecom companies years back about the #Product#Life-Cycle.
+I was asked during an interview at South Africa’s biggest mobile Telecom companies years back about the Product Life-Cycle.
 The interview had been going extremely well at that point and one of the line managers asked whether I had an understanding of “the product life-cycle” and I blanked out.

-There are exceptions to the above rule like Coca Cola, Pepsi, SAB Miller (also now Forster’s), most tobacco companies and Nestle (old school chocolate makers) where the same “trusted” brands run for numerous years even decades without apparent decline.
+There are exceptions to the rule.
+Companies like Coca Cola, Pepsi, SAB Miller (also now Forster’s), most tobacco companies and Nestle (old school chocolate makers) where the same “trusted” brands run for numerous years even decades without apparent decline.
 These types of products follow a more company lifecycle as shown below.
 What they do is re-brand the same product, re-launch in new packaging to revitalise but the product itself, Coke, Pepsi and Beer are the same.

-You see this type of life-cycle (above) with companies after they undergo interventions (in the decline phase), as I mentioned previously, which leads to an extension or renewal.
-Your EPIC brands also have this type of life-cycle where renewed advertising, innovation or reinvention sparks interest in the product and sales pick up.
-There are exceptions to the renewal phase where, as an example, SAB/Miller with 150 different brands has an interesting statistic when they actively advertise one of their brands which competes against another internal brand sales actually decreases for the advertised brand.
+Truly diverse multinational brands experience this type of life-cycle where renewed advertising, innovation or reinvention sparks interest in the product and sales pick up.
+Some have the added complexity though like SAB/Miller with 150 different brands where advertising one of their brands which competes against another internal brand cannibalises sales.